 Current law may change, causing us to be treated as a corporation for United States federal income tax purposes or otherwise subjecting us to entity level taxation.
 For example, because of widespread state budget deficits, certain states, including Texas, have taken steps to subject partnerships to entity level taxation through the imposition of state income, franchise or other forms of taxation.
-If these activities continue, the cash available for payment on the LoTSSM would be reduced.
+To the extent any state imposes an income tax or other tax upon us as an entity, the cash available for payments on the LoTSSM would be reduced.